 Biala Podlaska is also famous for its cyclical events.
 The most interesting are Biala Podlaska Days and A Farewell to Summer Vacations.

 Biala Podlaska is a town in eastern Poland, in Lublin Voivodeship.
 It is situated at the boarder of South Podlachia Plain and Western Polesia, by the Krzna – the left tributary of the Bug.
 There are also two smaller rivers flowing through the town; they are the Klukowka and Rudka.

 Biala Podlaska is a significant transport hub.
-Apart from the public transport (8 regular bus lines and two weekend lines), it has a bus terminal, from which private microbuses go to Warsaw, Lublin, Terespol, Parczew, Bialystok, Konstantynow and Janow Podlaski.
+Apart from the public transport (8 regular bus lines and two weekend lines), it has a bus terminal, from which private microbuses go to capital of Poland – Warsaw, Lublin, Terespol, Parczew, Bialystok, Konstantynow and Janow Podlaski.

 There are two voivodeship roads (811 and 812) and A2 motorway (Terespol-Swiecko) running through Biala Podlaska.